sea-bass/pyrobosim/docs/source/index.rst

 PyRoboSim
 =========

-PyRoboSim is a ROS 2 enabled 2D mobile robot simulator for behavior prototyping.
+PyRoboSim is a 2D mobile robot simulator for behavior prototyping with an optional ROS 2 interface.

-.. youtube:: K5359uSeyVA
+.. youtube:: hojqw_78-jI

 |